veronikakontos/veronikakontos/README.md

-## Hi, I am Veronika and I am FULL STRACK DEVELOPER
+## Hi, I am Veronika and I am FULL STRACK DEVELOPER.
+I have UPWORK account and work with senior developers, if you need anything, reach out to me!

 ![](github.jpeg)

 # ABOUT ME: